Almost everyone I meet believes that you “can’t make another person change,” that they do “what I want to do,” and on and on.

 Anti-gun groups that generate inflammatory press to ban handguns cause a direct increase in the sale of handguns…and ammunition and related supplies.

-President Obama is credited with being the #1 Gun Salesman of all time.
+President Obama was credited with being the #1 Gun Salesman of all time.
 Not only did he single-handedly increase gun sales in the last year, he drove prices of everything from guns to ammunition to all time highs.
 In fact, The President drove more people to buy their first gun than any salesman in history.

 It’s impressive when demand is so great that it raises prices, instead of lowering them.